kararei/tp/docs/DeveloperGuide.md

 * 2a.
 The system fails to load the instructions.
     * 2a1.
 System displays an error message: "Unable to load usage instructions.
 Please try again later."
     * 2a2.
 Use case ends.
+* 1a.
+Travel Agent includes additional text after the help command (e.g., "help xyz").
+    * 1a1.
+System ignores the additional text and processes the command as "help".
+    * 1a2.
+Use case continues at step 2.

 **Use case: Add a Contact**